 As a result, the number in cell B2 is rounded to 3 decimal places.

-NOTE: If you format the cell as a number, Excel will display 2 decimal places by default.
+Note: If you format the cell as a number, Excel displays 2 decimal places by default.

 Limit Decimal Places in Google Sheets

-1. First format the cell as a number.
-Select the cell with a number (B2) and in the Menu, go to Format > Number > Number.
+- First format the cell as a number.
+Select the cell (B2) and in the Menu, go to Format > Number > Number.

-Now cell B2 is formatted as a number with 2 decimal places by default.
+Now cell B2 is formatted as a number with – by default – 2 decimal places.

-2. Now you can limit the decimal places.
-Select the cell with a number (here, B2) and in the Menu, go to Format > Number > More Formats > Custom number format.
+- Now you can limit the decimal places.
+Select the number cell and in the Menu, go to Format > Number > More Formats > Custom number format.

-Finally, the number in cell B2 is limited to 1 decimal place.
+Finally, the number in cell B2, as displayed, is limited to 1 decimal place.